Inspection Reports for

 Findings

-The survey found the most serious deficiency to be F314, with a severity level of 'G', indicating actual harm that is not immediate jeopardy.
-The facility was found noncompliant with pressure ulcer prevention and care requirements.
+The survey found the most serious deficiency at F314, with a severity level 'G' indicating actual harm that is not immediate jeopardy.
+The facility was cited for noncompliance related to pressure ulcers and will not be given an opportunity to correct deficiencies before enforcement remedies are imposed.

 Deficiencies (1)